"CODA" Earns Oscar Nominations And Helps Raise Awareness

 Denzel Washington Becomes Most Nominated Black Man in History

 “CODA” is not the only Apple movie to earn Oscar recognition in 2022.
 Denzel Washington picked up his 10th Academy Award nomination.
 He is up for Best Actor for his performance in “The Tragedy of Macbeth”.
 Consequently, he is the most nominated Black man in history.
-The feature is also up for Best Cinematography and Best Production Design.
+Those involved in the feature is also up for Best Cinematography and Best Production Design.
 It’s all a big step up from last year, where Apple received two nominations.
 “Wolfwalkers” lost out to “Soul” in the Animated Feature Film category, while “Greyhound” lost to “Sound of Metal” in the Sound category.

 This year’s Oscar’s ceremony will take place on March 27.
 A full list of nominees is available on its website.

-With movies like “CODA”, and star performances from the likes of Troy Kotsur and Denzel Washington, Apple content is being recognized on the biggest stages of all.
+With movies like “CODA” and star performances from the likes of Troy Kotsur and Denzel Washington, Apple content is being recognized on the biggest stages of all.
 That matters not just to the company, but to the people who see at least part of themselves reflected in what it is putting out.